-7. Cancellation or Non-renewal of Appointments
+7. Cancellation of Membership or Ending of Appointments

-- a) The relevant Commissioner and the Appointments Advisory Committee, acting together, may cancel or not renew any appointment [whether appointed using process 1, 2 or 3 from Table 1: The Appointments Process in this chapter] on one or more of the following grounds: - i. the appointee resigns when notified that a recommendation is to be made for the cancellation or non-renewal of the appointment - ii.
-Unsatisfactory outcome of a Personal Enquiry and/or criminal records check - iii. the appointment is not to be renewed following Appointment Review - iv. the appointee has ceased or failed to perform the duties of the appointment satisfactorily - v. it becomes evident that the appointee no longer accepts the fundamental principles of the Movement - vi. it becomes evident that the appointee is not an appropriate person in respect of the Association's Policies and Rules - vii. the adult has not met the training requirements of the role - the appointee has failed within the time limits satisfactorily to complete Adult Training appropriate to the appointment including the Getting Started and training obligations listed in Table 2: Appointments.
+- a) The relevant Commissioner and the Appointments Chair, acting together, may end or not renew any appointment or cancel an adult's membership/Associate Membership [whether appointed to roles using process 1, 2 or 3 from Table 1: The Appointments Process in this chapter] on one or more of the following grounds: - i. the appointee resigns when notified that a recommendation is to be made for the ending or non-renewal of an appointment - ii.
+Unsatisfactory outcome of a Personal Enquiry and/or criminal records check - iii. an appointment is not to be renewed following Appointment Review - iv. the appointee has ceased or failed to perform the duties of an appointment satisfactorily - v. it becomes evident that the appointee no longer accepts the fundamental principles of the Movement - vi. it becomes evident that the appointee is not an appropriate person in respect of the Association's Policies and Rules - vii. the adult has not met the training requirements of the role - the appointee has failed within the time limits satisfactorily to complete Adult Training appropriate to the appointment including the Getting Started and training obligations listed in Table 2: Appointments.
 For Trustee appointments, the appropriate Chair must be part of the decision process. - the adult does not hold a current first aid certificate (a minimum of First Response) if they hold an appointment that requires a Wood Badge; - the adult has not met their on-going training requirements, including safety and safeguarding.
-For Trustee appointments, the appropriate Chair must be part of the decision process.

-- viii. the appointee has or is likely to bring the name of the Association into disrepute - ix. the appointment should be terminated following the closure of a Group, Explorer Scout Unit, District Scout Network or a Section.
+For Trustee appointments, the appropriate Chair must be part of the decision process. - viii. the appointee has or is likely to bring the name of the Association into disrepute - ix. the appointment should be ended following the closure of a Group, Explorer Scout Unit, District Scout Network or a Section.